anyscale/academy/README.md

 ### Tutorial Descriptions

-The [Overview notebook](Overview.ipynb) provides detailed, up-to-date descriptions for each tutorial and the lessons it contains.
+See the [Overview notebook](Overview.ipynb) for detailed, up-to-date descriptions for each tutorial and the lessons it contains.

 ## Notes